Get Started

 - During busy times of the year – a registration period or start of a quarter – it usually takes our team longer to review and process online enrollment packets due to the high volume of emails and EVF submissions.
 During these periods, it can take anywhere from 3 – 7 business days to review and process applications.

-Attend new student orientation to prepare for your first day.
-We offer Running Start orientations for newly enrolled students a couple of weeks before the start of every quarter, where we help prepare students for the college environment and academic expectations.
+Seattle Central College typically offers Running Start orientations for newly enrolled students a couple of weeks before the start of every quarter.